loopdreams/capsulego/README.md

 ## Usage

-Copy the main script `capsulego.clj` somewhere on your `PATH` and make executable.
+Copy the main script `capsulego` somewhere on your `PATH` and make executable.
 Optionally, copy the `config.edn` file to the same directory, if you want to change the configs (or you can also change them directly in the script)

 There are two ways you can use the script: